kelektiv/node-cron/README.md

 * `timeout` - tells you when the next timeout is.
 * `CronJob`
-  * `constructor(cronTime, onTick, onComplete, start, timezone, context, runOnInit)` - Of note, the first parameter here can be a JSON object that has the below names and associated types (see examples above).
+  * `constructor(cronTime, onTick, onComplete, start, timezone, context, runOnInit, unrefTimeout)` - Of note, the first parameter here can be a JSON object that has the below names and associated types (see examples above).
     * `cronTime` - [REQUIRED] - The time to fire off your job.
 This can be in the form of cron syntax or a JS